[News Release] LIFT Launches The Lavine Family Innovation Fund

 About the Lavine Family Innovation Fund

-Formed by Jonathan and Jeannie Lavine in 2017, the Lavine Family Innovation Fund will help LIFT empower vulnerable communities toward economic and social mobility, produce research and disseminate findings to affect sector-level systems change.
+Formed by Jeannie and Jonathan Lavine in 2017, the Lavine Family Innovation Fund will help LIFT empower vulnerable communities toward economic and social mobility, produce research and disseminate findings to affect sector-level systems change.
 The formation of this fund will serve as a catalyst for continuous improvement of our direct services and as a force-multiplier by broadcasting these best practices to the human services sector.
+Learn more about Jeannie and Jonathan Lavine.

 Stay ConnectedSign Up